BarbaraKarvalho/ratatouille/README.md

 # ratatouille
-A simple project to search a meal given on some ingredients
+A simple project to search a meal given one or more ingredients